KenPainter/GenLogic/docs/schema-syntax/03-foreign-keys.md

       # category_fk column automatically created as INTEGER
 ```

-To control the foreign key column properties, declare it explicitly:
+To control the foreign key column properties, re-declare it explicitly:

 ```yaml
   products: